Black Spot Program

 Program administration

-The Department for Infrastructure and Transport will assess and recommend projects for the Australian Government to approve.
+The Department for Infrastructure and Transport will assess and recommend projects.
+The Australian Government will provide final approval.

-Councils receiving Black Spot Program funding must enter into a funding deed with the Department.
+Councils that receive Black Spot Program funding must enter into a funding deed with the Department.

 Administration forms